Rocky Creek Bridge doesn’t get as much rep as Bixby Bridge and it really should

 Nevertheless there are several more really cool bridges in the Big Sur worthy of Instagram.
 We introduce you to the 1932’s Rocky Creek Bridge!
 The views from this bridge far exceed Bixby’s seascapes!

-Today we are going to look at some views from Rocky Creek Bridge and compare them to Bixby bridge.
+Today we are going to look at some views from the Rocky Creek Bridge and compare them to Bixby bridge.

 Check out these base jumpers taking a leap off of a Bixby bridge